Lyons (ACT)

 Employment performance in Lyons exceeds national averages across key labour market indicators

-Professional & technical services have limited presence at 8.3%, compared to the regional average of 11.1%.
-Over the 12 months to September 2025, employment increased by 2.3% while labour force increased by 0.9%, causing the unemployment rate to fall by 1.3 percentage points.
-In comparison, Australian Capital Territory saw employment grow by 1.4%, labour force expand by 1.2%, and unemployment fall by 0.2 percentage points.
-State-level data up to 25-Nov shows ACT employment grew by 1.19% year-on-year, adding 710 jobs, with the state unemployment rate at 4.5%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lyons's employment mix indicates local employment should increase by 6.6% over five years and 13.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, professional & technical services have limited presence at 8.3% compared to the regional 11.1%.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the Census working population vs resident population count.
+Between September 2024 and September 2025, employment in Lyons increased by 2.3% while labour force increased by 0.9%, causing a 1.3 percentage point decrease in unemployment rate.
+In comparison, ACT's employment grew by 1.4%, labour force expanded by 1.2%, and unemployment fell by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Lyons's employment mix indicates local employment should increase by 6.6% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment